Student Spotlight: Alana Alfeche

 “Because of these great teachers and their wonderful work, I am gaining the capability to think and analyze problems while having fun at the same time.
 And I am also surrounded by very bright and wonderful engineers that I work with and I get help from 24/7.
 A special shout out to the Engineering Club and Elite 38!”

-Alfeche plans to graduate in 2015 and then transfer.
+Alfeche earned her Associate in Engineering Science and is transferring to the University of Illinois to study Materials Science and Engineering at the University of Illinois at Urbana-Champaign.
 She actually has two dream career path options: to graduate as a mechanical engineering and attend medical school so she can fight cancer, and to graduate as a chemical engineer and win a Nobel Prize for discovering dark matter.

 Regardless of which career path she selects, Alfeche is thrilled with her choice to attend COD and encourages others to just go for it.